-NOTE: When queueing an idle character, return the TE bit to 1 before the stop bit of the current character shifts out to the TxD pin.
+When queueing an idle character, return the TE bit to 1 before the stop bit of the current character shifts out to the TxD pin.
 Setting TE after the stop bit appears on TxD causes data previously written to the SCDR to be lost.

-Toggle the TE bit for a queued idle character when the SCTE bit becomes set and just before writing the next byte to the SCDR.
+A good time to toggle the TE bit for a queued idle character is when the SCTE bit becomes set and just before writing the next byte to the SCDR.